cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

         configure:
           implementation: some_plugin.tasks.configure
           inputs:
-            # here, the referencing node is the web_server and the referenced
+            # Here, the referencing node is the web_server and the referenced
             # node is the db_server
             db_connection_url: { get_attribute: [db_server, connection_url] }
     relationships: